Automated Storage & Retrieval System (AS/RS) Types & Uses

 - The type of environment where it will be implemented (ambient, refrigerated, freezer, clean room, etc.)

-- The size (cube) plus (and quality) of the load to be handled
+- The size and physical characteristics of the inventory to be handled

 - The weight of each piece